125ade/125ade/README.md

 ![](https://github.com/125ade/125ade/blob/main/github-header-image.png)

-In my spare time I'm creating various projects ranging from home automation to artificial intelligence through robotics
+💡 In my free time, I dive into a spectrum of projects—from automating my home and experimenting with robotics to advancing artificial intelligence.
+Engineering isn't just my field of study; it's my playground!

 **Coding Skills:**